davcdhanesh1/ml-course-assignments/README.txt

-A repository of class exercies for Stanford Machine learning course
+A repository of class exercises for Stanford Machine learning course